timiodubola/timiodubola/README.md

 **Odubolaoluwatimilehin/Odubolaoluwatimilehin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 #### My name is Oluwatimilehin Odubola...
 I Build :construction_worker:, I Ship :rocket:  and Scale Products :chart_with_upwards_trend:.

 A software engineer that loves creating web products and working with AWS.
+If you looking for your swiss knife nerdy 🤓 , **YOU** are definitely on the right page, I love working on products from end-to-end, but inasmuch that I can fit in across various teams(Frontend, Backend, DevOps)..you find me most times working on server-side of things(Backend) or deployment(DevOps).

-- 🔭 I’m currently building and maintaining productivity tool and products.
+- 🔭 I’m currently building and maintaining productivity tools and products.
 [PageGloss](https://github.com/Odubolaoluwatimilehin/PageGloss) and PageWatch(launching soon):fire:.
-- 👯 I’m looking to collaborate and work on open source tools.
+- 👯 I’m looking to collaborate and work on open-source tools.
 - :grin: I love writing and creating tech content.
-Catch up with me at **"Tech and everything between""** in my weekly newsletter.
+Catch up with me at **"Tech and everything between"** in my weekly newsletter.
 Subscribe [📫](https://buttondown.email/Itz_timilehin)
 -  🤔 I consider myself a "tech-people" person because in as much I love working on the technical side of things (I.e writhing codes and building systems), I also enjoy communicating with people and building communities.
-- ⚡ Fun fact: ...aside punching my keyboard, I love playing the game of chess and reading books to get knowelge on different facets of life .
+- ⚡ Fun fact: ...aside from punching my keyboard, I love playing the game of chess and reading books to get knowledge on different facets of life .

 -----------------------------------